 Accomplished women are also increasingly refusing to settle down, choosing to remain single so as not to be constrained by the bounds of matrimony and childbearing—instead of focusing on their ambitious career goals—in other words, being “career women”.
 According to the National Center for Health Statistics, from 1995 to 2010 the percentage of women who have never married rose from 33% to 38%.

-Despite some lingering discrimination, unequal pay scales and other challenges that the women are still struggling with at the workplace, overall they have made some great strides in the past few decades.
+Despite some lingering discrimination, unequal pay scales and other challenges that the women are still struggling with in the workplace, overall they have made some great strides in the past few decades.
 In this day and age, it’s no longer an either-or option—a woman could well be married with a child and still manage a thriving career.
 Women in today’s world have the advantage and freedom to choose whether they want to live out a traditional female gender role, male gender role or a mix between the two.
 At the same time, whether a woman stays single and works or doesn’t, gets married and works or doesn’t—is a choice that’s no longer imposed on her.

 In such an environment, the burden of being a good housewife while still being a rock star at work is no longer a real or imagined pressure on her.
 It is purely for this reason that women today should stop wasting their time trying to validate their achievements by competing with men.
 If a woman really wants to be equal to a man, she should just be comfortable in her skin without feeling compelled or forced by society in any way—something that has held true for men since centuries.
 Finally, women should give up trying to be equal to men because not only have they “been there, done that,” they should remember that men and women are just “different”—much like apples and oranges—and so may never really be “equal” in that sense.